Mobile Phone Use While Driving

 What if I’m not moving?

-Contrary to what many drivers seem to think, the law still applies when your vehicle is stopped at lights or in a traffic queue.
-If your engine is running, your phone should be nowhere near your hands.
-This is still the case if the engine stops automatically to save fuel (called ‘start-stop technology).
+Contrary to what many drivers seem to think, the mobile phone usage law still applies when your vehicle is stopped at lights or in a traffic queue.
+If your engine is running, your phone should not be in your hands.
+This is still the case if the engine stops automatically to save fuel.

 In the RAC Report on Motoring 2016, a staggering 47% of drivers said they think it’s OK to check social media or text messages while stopped in traffic.